 \section{$p$-adic Gross-Zagier formulas}

-The main goal of this section is to give a formula for certain values of the syntomic Abel-Jacobi map in terms of $p$-adic modular forms.
-Given the definition of the motivic $p$-adic $L$-functiom in terms of the pairing introducted in Section $\ref{generalizingOhta}$, we will be interested in the values
+The main goal of this section is to give a formula for certain values of the syntomic Abel--Jacobi map in terms of $p$-adic modular forms.
+Given the definition of the motivic $p$-adic $L$-function in terms of the pairing introducted in Section $\ref{generalizingOhta}$, we will be interested in the values